 Essentially, body image and social media are here to stay.
 They aren’t going anywhere.
 So let’s use them constructively.

 What Are The 4 Aspects Of Body Image?

 While Dr. Solomon and I did not discuss this topic in the interview, I am including information on this because some people have reached out to me and asked about the “different parts of body image” and “aspects of body image”.

 These messages were anonymous and didn’t provide a lot of context, but I’m sure many of you have similar questions.
-You too can leave have an anonymous question for me to address by using this link here.

 The 4 Aspects of Body Image (based on a fact sheet by the National Eating Disorders Collaboration) are: